How to Become Fluent in Japanese

 Once you have this down, you can then work on learning Kanji.
 Kanji is where things start to get hard because you’ll need to learn about 2000 kanji to gain a common degree of fluency.

-Best Books For Learning Japanese Kanji
+Great Books for Learning Kanji

 One Last Tip